 Ingredients used in this Greek salad recipe

-In this recipe you’ll find classic pasta salad items like green peppers, cucumber, grape tomatoes, and olives!
+In this recipe you’ll find classic pasta salad items like red peppers, cucumber, grape tomatoes, and olives!
 However, it’s the dill, feta, and red wine vinaigrette that truly set this dish apart.

 For the salad itself, you’ll need:

 - Gluten-free pasta (I used Ancient Harvest but you can use regular)